lisyarus/blog/_posts/2022-04-21-compute-blur.md

 ### Separable kernel with hardware filtering

 There's this neat trick that I've [learnt long ago](https://www.rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling) but didn't have the opportunity to try.
 See, we're still bound by memory accesses: all the shader does is fetch texture data and do a pitiful amount of arithmetics.
-Modern GPUs are famously superior in terms of computing performance while not so in terms of memory speeds, so anything that decreases our texture access counts is a win.
+Modern GPUs are famously superior in terms of computing performance while not so in terms of memory speed, so anything that decreases our texture access counts is a win.

-What we've been ignoring up to now is that GPUs have a whole zoo of special hardware dedicated to various graphics needs.
+What we've been ignoring up to now is that GPUs have a whole zoo of special hardware dedicated to various graphical needs.
 In particular, it can do linear filtering on textures almost for free!
 Linear filtering is just averaging neighbouring pixels, -- sounds a lot like what we're trying to do!

 So, the idea goes like this: when doing a weighted average of neighbouring pixels, instead of computing `W[i]*P[i] + W[i+1]*P[i+1]`, let's ask the GPU to mix `P[i]` and `P[i+1]` with appropriate weights and return the result to us via a single texture fetch.
 What happens when we read a texture with linear filtering at coordinate `i+t` (where `t` is in the range `[0..1)`) is it returns `lerp(P[i], P[i+1], t) = P[i] * (1-t) + P[i+1] * t`, which we'll have to scale by some weight `W`.
 This gives us a system of equations: